 The anatomy of men and women is not very different.
 In the gym, to a large extent, there are no “male” and “female” exercises.
 There are also no “male” and “female” shells.
 Both exercises and equipment are just tools to improve your body.
-The barbell will not make a gorilla out of a girl just because she took her in her hands, and did not sit down at the simulator.
+The barbell will not make a gorilla out of a girl just because she took the free weight dumbbell in her hands and did not sit down on the simulator.
 Remember, the same exercise or the same equipment can serve completely different purposes.

 Myth number 8 – “Exercising on simulators can increase the size of the breast”

-Myth number 9 – “To remove belly fat – I will only pump the abs”
+Myth number 9 – “To remove belly fat, you only need to pump the abs”

-Myth number 10 – “When doing bodybuilding, you need to use increased nutritional supplements”
+Myth number 10 – “When bodybuilding, you need to use increased nutritional supplements”

 Of course, there are many more myths about strength training for women.
-But I tried to cover the most common ones.
-I hope those who doubted the beginning of training in the gym will now look a little differently at the process of forming a beautiful figure with the help of “iron”.
+But we have tried to cover the most common ones. we hope those who doubted weight training in the gym, will now look a little differently at the process of forming a beautiful figure with the help of “iron”.

-Once upon a time I saw a quote that very accurately reflects my thoughts: “I train with iron not to become a stronger sex.
+Once upon a time we saw a quote that very accurately reflects our thoughts: “I train with iron not to become a stronger sex.
 I remain weak next to a strong man.
-Weak.
-And with a good figure . “
+Weak, but with a good figure . “

 All health and beauty!